-Tips for Driving in Snow & Ice
+Tips for How to Drive in Snow & Ice

 One important thing to remember when driving in winter conditions is to have clear visibility.
 Remove all of the snow and ice from your vehicle before getting inside.
 Work from the top down and remember to include your roof, windshield, hood, trunk, taillight and mirrors.
 Once you have prepared your vehicle and you're ready to hit the road, keep these tips in mind: